 Even if COPT fails to satisfy one or both of the 75% and 95% gross income tests for any taxable year, it may still qualify as a REIT for such year if it is entitled to relief under certain provisions of the Code.
 These relief provisions will generally be available if: (i) COPT's failure to comply is due to reasonable cause and not to willful neglect; (ii) COPT reports the nature and amount of each item of its income included in the tests on a schedule attached to its tax return; and (iii) any incorrect information on this schedule is not due to fraud with intent to evade tax.
-If these relief provisions apply, however, COPT will nonetheless be subject to a 100% tax on the greater of the amount by which it fails either the 75% or 95% gross income test, multiplied by a fraction intended to reflect COPT's profitability.
-Under the TREA, for COPT's taxable years beginning after December 31, 2000, and only for purposes of determining the applicability of such 100% tax, the 95% gross income test will be changed to a 90% gross income test.
+If these relief provisions apply, however, COPT will nonetheless be subject to a 100% tax on the greater of the amount by which it fails either the 75% or 95% gross income test (substituting for purposes of calculating the amount by which the 95% gross income test is failed, 90% for 95%) multiplied by a fraction intended to reflect COPT's profitability.

 COMPLIANCE WITH INCOME TESTS.
-As of December 31, 1999, Constellation Real Estate, Inc. and certain affiliated companies were obligated as tenants to pay annual rent of approximately \$861,000 with respect to properties owned by the Operating Partnership.
+During our last fiscal year, Constellation Real Estate, Inc. and certain affiliated companies were obligated as tenants to pay annualized office rents with respect to properties owned by the Operating Partnership.
 Some of this rental income may not constitute qualifying rental income for purposes of the 75% and 95% gross income tests.
-COPT expects, based on current rent levels, that receipt of such rental income will not cause it to violate the 95% gross income test for the current taxable year.
+COPT expects, based on current rent levels, that receipt of such rental income will not cause it to violate the 95% gross income test for our last taxable year.
 Aside from this rental income, COPT does not expect that it will earn material amounts of non-qualifying income from either Constellation Real Estate, Inc. or its existing properties.
 Based on the foregoing, COPT expects that it will continue to satisfy the 75% and 95% gross income tests.
-The fact that affiliates of Constellation Real Estate, Inc. will be paying non-qualifying income may, however, restrict the ability of COPT and the Operating Partnership to acquire additional properties that generate non-qualifying income.